glassresistor/bulk-api-python-client/README.md

     client = Client(token, api_url='https://data-warehouse.pivot/bulk/api/', expiration_time=7200)
     client.app('app_label').model('model_name')

+## ModelAPI

 #### List

 List all objects on a model.
 Only 100 objects can be returned at a time.
 Use the page option to query for different pages

     .list(page=1)

+Returns a list of ModelObj objects

 #### Get